SAP-samples/btp-cf-multitenant-extension/subscribe/subscription/README.md

-# Subscribing the Easy Franchise Application
+# Subscribe to the Easy Franchise Application
-This step is going to guide you through the process of subscribing to the Easy Franchise Application.
+This step is going to guide you through the process of subscribing to the Easy Franchise application.

 ## Steps
 1. Go to the newly created subscriber subaccount.